Primary tabs

 Teaching

-Teaching is delivered through a series of seminars held in the Faculty during the Michaelmas and Lent terms, focusing on salient critical and theoretical issues in the discipline.
-The seminars include presentations by MPhil students and other research students.
+Teaching is delivered through a series of seminars held in the Faculty during the first (Michaelmas) and second (Lent) terms.
+The seminars focus on salient critical and theoretical issues in the discipline and may include presentations by MPhil students and other research students.

-Throughout the course, students are encouraged to undertake independent reading and study, in order to consolidate what is under discussion in the seminars.
-In addition, they attend the Department’s research seminars, the Department's fortnightly medieval seminars and other lectures and seminars in the Department and elsewhere in the University such as those delivered annually by the visiting Slade Professor of Fine Art.
+Throughout the course, students are encouraged to undertake independent reading and study in order to consolidate what is under discussion in the seminars.
+In addition, they attend the department's weekly graduate research seminars, the department's fortnightly subject-specific research seminars (medieval, Renaissance, architectural history, modern and contemporary and so on: see here for an overview) and other lectures and seminars in the department and elsewhere in the University, such as those delivered annually by the visiting Slade Professor of Fine Art.

 ---|---|